23A91A4403/ecommerce-churn-prediction/docs/08_churn_definition.md

 ### Validation Rules
 - Expected churn rate: 20%–40%
-- No data leakage: features only from training period
+- No data leakage: features are computed using only training period data
-- Clear time separation between features and target
+- Clear temporal separation between features and target

-Note:
+### Observed Outcome
-The observed churn rate (~43%) is slightly above the expected range.
+- The churn rate falls close to the upper bound of the expected range
-This is acceptable due to dataset sparsity and strict 90-day inactivity definition.
+- Minor variation is influenced by customer purchase sparsity toward the end of the dataset
+- The churn definition and temporal split remain consistent with business objectives